NativeScript/docs-v7/docs/code-sharing/code-splitting.md

 ### UI libraries

 Another example could be around using additional UI libraries.
-You could easily add **Kendo UI** and/or **Angular Material** to the web version of the NgModule, and separately you could add **NativeScript UI Pro** to the NativeScript version of the NgModule.
+You could easily add **Kendo UI** and/or **Angular Material** to the web version of a NgModule, and separately, you could add **NativeScript UI Pro** to the NativeScript version of a NgModule.

 ## Partial differences

-Sometimes, you will be faced with situations where your component has multiple methods, of which one would require a platform specific piece of code.
+Sometimes, you will be faced with situations where your component has multiple methods, of which one would require a platform-specific piece of code.

 For example, you might need to add some code to grab an instance of **RadSideDrawer** and then show it or hide it.